Freight Classes

 Freight Classes Help You Compare Shipping Rates

-When shipping with different warehouses, brokers, and carriers, things can get tricky.
-Freight classes are designed to help you get standardized freight pricing on your shipment as you navigate around those variable.
-Freight classes are standardized and defined by the National Motor Freight Traffic Association (NMFTA), they are made available through the National Motor Freight Classification (NMFC).
-The NMFC system provides consumers a uniform pricing structure of commodities moving in interstate, intrastate, and foreign commerce.
+Navigating the complexities of shipping across various warehouses, brokers, and carriers can be challenging.
+Freight classes play a crucial role in ensuring you receive standardized freight pricing for your shipments, regardless of these variables.
+Defined and standardized by the National Motor Freight Traffic Association (NMFTA), freight classes are accessible through the National Motor Freight Classification (NMFC) system.
+This system offers a consistent pricing framework for commodities transported in interstate, intrastate, and foreign commerce.

-1. Density: Density is the space that the item occupies in observance of its weight.
-It is calculated by dividing the weight of the item in pounds by its volume in cubic feet.
-Freight that weighs 50 pounds per cubic foot will be assigned a density classification of 50; freight that weights less than 1 pound per cubic foot will classified 500.
+1. Density: This refers to the amount of space your item occupies relative to its weight.
+It's calculated by dividing the item's weight in pounds by its volume in cubic feet.
+For instance, freight with a density of 50 pounds per cubic foot falls under a specific density class, while items less than 1 pound per cubic foot are classified differently.

 Class Reference